The ASA England Talent Synchro Programme delivers high-quality training and competition for the most promising young synchronised swimmers in England.

 - England Age Group Squad – up to 12 athletes, athletes must be aged between 13 and 15 years.

-- England Training Squad – up to 20 athletes, all older than 15 years.
-Check out the England swimmers Genevieve Randall and Jodie Cowie’s Duet performance from the Baku 2015 European Games at the top of the page.
+- England Training Squad – up to 20 athletes.
+Check out the image of the England senior squad from the London 2016 European Championships at the top of the page.

 For the Development and Age Group Squads, athletes are selected from their performances at the ASA National Age Group Championships and a further selection camp following the Championships.
 The Training Squad holds open trials annually, usually in September.